nazar-si/entropy-cli/README.md

 This is the base project developed by Entropy Concept team to facilitate frontend development.

-This repo comes with automated code generation and several libraries preinstalled.
+This repo comes with automated code generation CLI written in Python and several libraries preinstalled.

 ## Getting started